 Choking prevention: how to avoid choking episodes

 Eating food sizes difficult or too large to swallow may cause your kid to choke.
 We advise you to cut food into smaller sizes to aid your kid to chew properly, which ultimately helps swallowing and digestion.

 2. Keep random small objects out of the way

-Household objects are top on the list of choking hazards for kids.
-If you have toddlers around the house, especially those who can crawl, you should regularly keep away small objects like coins, balloons, buttons, pins, and the likes from lying around the house.
+Household objects are top of the list of choking hazards for kids.
+If you have toddlers around the house, especially those who can crawl, you should regularly keep away small objects like coins, balloons, buttons, pins, and the like from lying around the house.

 3. Ensure your kids sit while they eat